KUWTK Season 13 Premiere Recap Dash Stores Scott Disick

 Advertisement

 Khloé and Kourtney are the first to rendezvous in Miami.
 Both are excited to be back in their old stomping grounds.
-Kourtney is also fresh from a marathon visit to Disney World with Scott and the kids, so she's looking to enjoy some quality downtime.
-Without Scott.
-The more things change with Kourtney and Scott the more they stay the same.
+Kourtney is also fresh from a marathon visit to Disney World with Scott and the kids, so she's looking to enjoy some quality downtime — without Scott.
+The more things change with Kourtney and Scott, the more they stay the same.
 Kourtney is fine with their roles as co-parents, but it gets complicated in social situations after years of feeling responsible for keeping Disick out of trouble.
-"If we're doing thing socially, I just don't know how to act," she says.
+"If we're doing things socially, I just don't know how to act," she says.

 Advertisement